szdowk/vinsa1060plus-driver-all-in-one/README.md

 * Pressure sensitivity is actually Z-axis height,  where digital 0 is approx 2mm below the graphical tablet surface and digital 8192 is approx 25mm above the graphical tablet.
 Useful "Pressure sensitivity" values show up in the range of digital 400 and digital 2048.
 In `config-vin1060plus.yml` file,  the property  `pressure_contact_threshold` was chosen by trial and error.
 Colder temperatures affect the "pressure sensitivity" range.

 * `DEBUG = True` , [flag variable exists](https://github.com/f-caro/10moons-driver-vin1060plus/blob/a9cb0839de7a56f56fe0facc96c7e4c2cf0e86de/driver-vin1060plus.py#L12) that helps debug the typical behaviour surrounding the driver interaction with T501 graphics compatible tablet.
 To be honest, it's just print() statements alllll theee waaayyyy downnnn. :)

-* On stylus button sometimes keep sending «K» or «P», juste press «space» on tablette button.

 # TODOS